 Flags are options we can apply to a regular expression to change its matching behavior.

-These options can be specified at the beginning of the regular expression, after a forward slash or in parentheses, depending on the programming language used.
+These options can be specified at the beginning of the regular expression, after a forward slash, or within parentheses, depending on the programming language used.

 Some of the most common flags are: